 We also climbed a 5.9 variation on pitch 2 (using Supertopo pitch breakdown, although not the 5.9 fingers variation they show---more like a 4"-to-hands variation).
 All the giant flakes look steep from the belay, so it was really hard to figure out which was the 5.7.
-Thereupon immediately I launched into a somewhat gritty dihedral with crappy feet but secure arm bars and eventual slammer hands.
-Quite sustained which = effortful at 13K feet elevation.
+Thereupon immediately I launched into a somewhat gritty and sustained dihedral with crappy feet but secure arm bars and eventual slammer hands.

 From: Atascadero, CA